 At first glance, the 1954 Chevy appears mildly treated with a proper stance.
 The just-right look should give away that this isn’t any ordinary post-war Bel Air.
 The two-door has all of the wheel openings gently massaged, 1955 door handles were incorporated, 1966 Chevy Impala mirrors were added, and Philips HID 4300K headlights were positioned; rears are stock.
 Further one-off sheet metal treatment occurs with the Divers Street Rods grille and insert, inner fender panels, firewall, floorboards, and dashboard.

-All of the brightwork was handled by Queen City Plating & Show Quality Metal Finishing while the PPG Indian Turquoise (known for its greenish quality or blue trait; also recognized as an in-between color) was ever-so neatly sprayed on by Divers own Rich Thayer.
+The brightwork was handled by Queen City Plating & Show Quality Metal Finishing, while the PPG Indian Turquoise (known for its greenish quality or blue trait; also recognized as an in-between color) was ever-so neatly sprayed on by Divers own Rich Thayer.
 Thayer was also the one with the worn-out fingers after countless hours of bodywork getting the sheet metal oh so straight.